About Your Surgery

 Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (e.g., Advil®, Motrin®) and naproxen (e.g. Aleve®).
 These medications can cause bleeding.
-For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), located in this section.
+For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 Note the Time of Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
 He or she will tell you what time you should arrive at the hospital for your surgery.
 If you are scheduled for surgery on a Monday, you will be called on the Friday before.
 If you do not receive a call by 7:00 pm, please call 212-639-5014.

 Both locations are at 1275 York Avenue between East 67th and East 68th streets.

 - Presurgical Center (PSC)